 Optimisation uses various strategies and techniques to improve different areas of your marketing - not just your website.
 Some of this optimisation can become quite technical but if you monitor performance levels (from your content to your website conversion rates) on a regular basis, you can work on improving and tweaking the areas that need some TLC bit by bit over time.
 Here are three things you can do to bump up your optimisation methods:

-Provide relevant content - Ensure that all your content, from blogs to emails are well written, informative, and provide useful answers for your target audience. then start re-optimising and you’ll see an increase in your rankings.
+Provide relevant content - Ensure that all your content, from blogs to emails are well written, and informative, and provide useful answers for your target audience. then start re-optimising and you’ll see an increase in your rankings.

 - Use visuals - No one wants to read a hefty bit of text, especially if they’re on the go.
 Utilise visuals such as infographics or relevant images to break up the content in your blog posts and increase engagement levels in your audience.